eyereasoner/lib-owl/README.md

-# lib-owl-p
+# lib-owl

-OWL-P - a lightweight subcollection of the most used OWL vocabulary terms

-Ref.
-Tomaszuki, D. : Inference rules for OWL-P in N3Logic.
-Communication Papers of the Federated Conference on Computer Science and Information Systems (2018) DOI: [10.15439/2018F102](https://annals-csis.org/Volume_17/drp/pdf/102.pdf)
+A collection of OWL rules translated into Notation3 and RDF Surfaces .

-# Synopsis
+## Synopsis

 ```(turtle)
 @prefix : <https://example.org/ns#> .